Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Introduction

-For more general cases, the authors \cite{Wang} in 2015 used the quotient flow to establish the shape Conley index theory via index pairs mentioned above.
+For more general cases, the authors in \cite{Wang} used quotient flows to establish the shape Conley index theory via index pairs.
 The semiflow $\Phi$ is assumed to be local, asymptotically compact on complete metric spaces and more generally, is not supposed to be two-sided on the unstable manifolds.
 The index pair $(N,E)$ of isolated invariant sets used therein is a {\em shape index pair}, different from Conley index pairs.
-The shape index pair $(N,E)$ of a compact isolated invariant set $K$ is a pair of closed sets $N$ and $E$ possessing the following properties: \benu \item[(i)] $\ol{N\sm E}$ is strongly admissible with $E$ being an exit set of $N$; \item[(ii)] $K$ is the maximal compact invariant set in $\ol{N\sm E}$; and \item[(iii)] $N\sm E$ contains a local unstable manifold of $K$.\eenu To use the Borsuk's shape to give the definition (\ref{1.1}), we need some additional assumptions to guarantee the metrisability of $N/E$ under the quotient topology for a shape index pair $(N,E)$.
-It is clear that this shape index pairs can be constructed by using local unstable manifolds $W^u_N(K)$ and their appropriate {\em sections}, since the compactness of $W^u_N(K)$ (\cite{Ryb}) can make the quotient space be metrisable. \Vs
+The shape index pair $(N,E)$ of a compact isolated invariant set $K$ is a pair of closed sets $N$ and $E$ possessing the following properties:\\ (i) $\ol{N\sm E}$ is strongly admissible with $E$ being an exit set of $N$;\\ (ii) $K$ is the maximal compact invariant set in $\ol{N\sm E}$; and\\ (iii) $N\sm E$ contains a local unstable manifold of $K$.\\ To use the Borsuk's shape to give the definition (\ref{1.1}), we need some additional assumptions to guarantee the metrizability of $N/E$ under the quotient topology for a shape index pair $(N,E)$.
+It is clear that the shape index pair can be constructed by using local unstable manifolds $W^u_N(K)$ and their appropriate {\em sections}, since the compactness of $W^u_N(K)$ (\cite{Ryb}) can make the quotient space metrizable. \vs

 In this paper, we employ the compactly generated shape defined for general Hausdorff spaces in Rubin and Sanders \cite{Rub}, which allows us to remove the additional assumptions in \cite{Wang}, such as the separability of the phase space and the compactness of the exit set (this was not mentioned clearly in \cite{Wang}).
 Then we develop a new type of shape index theory for local semiflows on complete metric spaces via much more general index pairs $(N,E)$.